 - Middle East

 - Video Library

 How Do I Get a Cell Phone When Teaching English Abroad?

 I’m addicted.
 You’re addicted.
 We are all addicted to our phones.
 It’s true.
 Our eyes are glued to our screens.
 Rarely do our smart phones actually come in contact with our ears these days.
 When you are concerned about a cell phone abroad you are probably concerned about texting, instagramming at will, checking the latest snap or news story.
 Then while traveling, your phone will serve as a map, translator and even a travel agent.
 Here are some tips to keep you connected while abroad.

 International Calls, Texts and Data Usage

 Yes your phone company in your home country will give you the option to have an international texting and calling plan but typically at a high price.
 You are an English teacher, you are an adventurer, with trips to take, new food to eat, cute souvenirs to buy.
 You probably don’t want a huge percentage of your income to go towards your phone.
 And English schools calling you back for an interview do not want to dial your international number to reach you.
 So ditch your home number while you are abroad and instead use wifi!
 At your apartment, at cafes, at bars, and restaurants, wifi is everywhere.
 Take advantage of it to text and call internationally and domestically for free.
 Check out free communication apps like WhatsApp, Skype, Google Duo, FaceBook Messenger and many more!
-If you have an Iphone and your friends and family do as well you can do imessaging and FaceTiming together.
+If you have an iPhone and your friends and family do as well you can iMessage and FaceTime together.
 New communication apps pop up all the time.

 Local Calls, Texts and Data Usage